romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

       effect: "NoSchedule"
 ```

-5. check if any taint exists on the node
+5. check if any taint exists on the node and any toleration exist on the pod.

 ```commandline
 root@controlplane:~# kubectl describe node controlplane | grep -i Taint